bodrick/awesome/TOPICS.md

 *   [atkrad/wait4x](https://github.com/atkrad/wait4x) - Wait4X allows you to wait for a port or a service to enter the requested state.
 *   [softvar/enhanced-github](https://github.com/softvar/enhanced-github) - :rocket: Browser extension to display size of each file, download link and copy file contents directly to the clipboard
 *   [morelinq/MoreLINQ](https://github.com/morelinq/MoreLINQ) - Extensions to LINQ to Objects
+*   [dragonflydb/dragonfly](https://github.com/dragonflydb/dragonfly) - A modern replacement for Redis and Memcached
 *   [qmk/qmk\_firmware](https://github.com/qmk/qmk_firmware) - Open-source keyboard firmware for Atmel AVR and Arm USB families
 *   [honestbleeps/Reddit-Enhancement-Suite](https://github.com/honestbleeps/Reddit-Enhancement-Suite) - Reddit Enhancement Suite
 *   [asyncapi/spec](https://github.com/asyncapi/spec) - The AsyncAPI specification allows you to create machine-readable definitions of your asynchronous APIs.